Flourishing Happens With Others.

 Fixing The Problem.

 So when you retire, one thing you must do, is intentionally rebuild a social network.
 Theres a number of things you can do to make this happen.
 You could join your local men’s shed and get involved in doing stuff for others.
-That will give you something worthwhile to do, as well as possibly opening up social interactions with other blokes.
+That will opening up social interactions with other blokes and give you something worthwhile to do.
 But, if there is no men’s shed near you, then you can choose to get involved in your local church or football club or anything where theres a few blokes that do something that takes you fancy.
 If you are doing something you like, you may very well attract people who are just like you, into your group of friends.
+But one word of warning – don’t go down the track of fixing it with wine.
+That’s not a fix and the consequences can be devastating.

 But none of these options will guarantee that you will build a social network.
 You may get to know some names over a cup of coffee, but you must take the next step as well.
-Sometimes that will mean getting involved in a small group in the church or on a committee in your football club and this is a great first step because you will get to know a few people at greater depth than just having a coffee together.
+Sometimes, that will mean getting involved in a small group in the church or on a committee in your football club and this is a great first step because you will get to know a few people at greater depth than just having a coffee together.
 And you can also invite people over for a barbecue or lunch or whatever.
-The point is, you must take steps to build a network or the hole inside of you for relationships, will never be filled.
+The point is, you must take steps to build a network or the relationship need inside you, will never be filled.

 Get Out And Do It.